 There has been some interest in combining the Munchkin's short-legged trait with other Rex mutations, perhaps to create short-legged forms of the Cornish and Devon Rexes.
-The idea of Polydactyl Munchkins has attracted some interest.
-The Munch-Bob is a Munchkin/Pixie-Bob cross that has a bobtail and polydactyly, but this seems to be in the theoretical stage only.
+The idea of Polydactyl Munchkins also attracted some interest.
+The Munch-Bob was posited as a Munchkin/Pixie-Bob cross that had a bobtail and polydactyly.
 It could also be crossed with one of the other bobtailed breeds to produce bobtailed Munchkins.
-The Munchamese has been suggested as a short-legged Siamese rather than a colourpoint Munchkin; cats of thise type were bred for a short while in South Carolina where they were known as Munchinese.
+The Munchamese was suggested as a short-legged Siamese rather than a colourpoint Munchkin; cats of this type were bred for a short while in South Carolina where they were known as Munchinese.
 The Elizabethan was reported as another breed being developed from the Munchkin, though I have no description.
 The Lambkin is a crossbreed of Selkirk Rex and Munchkin to produce a shortlegged cat with dense curls.

 Sphynxkins were also mooted, being completely hairless and having Sphynx-like features, but the breeder was unable to obtain suitable breeding stock from either breed to make crosses.
 Two crosses that are discouraged are Munchkin/Scottish Fold (due to the skeletal problems found in the Scottish Fold) and Munchkin/Manx or "Manxkin" (due to spinal problems found in the Manx).
 Afficionadoes of the German-bred Pudelkatze (Poodle Cat - developed from crosses between Devon Rex and Scottish Fold) have suggested crossing it with short-legged cats to combine the traits of curled hair, folded ears and short legs into a "Poodlekin".
 All three traits are legally defined as harmful defects in Germany and the idea was never put into practice.

-Another short-legged breed is the Genetta, developed in 2006.
-It was bred from Bengal and Munchkin stock, though it may later incorporate Serval genes (perhaps through the Savannah breed).
+The short-legged Genetta, developed in 2006, was bred from Bengal and Munchkin stock, though there were initially plans to incorporate Serval genes (perhaps through the Savannah breed).
 The aim is a short-legged breed with exotic spotted markings.
 It was developed to resemble the African Genet (which is not a true cat) and is intended to have black spots/rosettes on a butter/cream or silver-grey background, large rounded ears, thick, very long, black-ringed tail and long neck.

-The Dwelf (2008) combines curl ears with hairlessness, but adds Munchkin and Highlander (a bobtailed, curl-eared polydactyl breed) to the mix.
+The Dwelf (2008) combines curled ears with hairlessness (the "Elf"), but added Munchkin and Highlander (a bobtailed, curl-eared polydactyl breed) to the mix.
 These combine hairlessness, curled ears and short legs.